-Investors around the world have been confused, befuddled, and surprised by the persistent, ultra low level of long term interest rates in the United States.
+Investors around the world have been confused, befuddled, and surprised by the persistent, ultra-low level of long-term interest rates in the United States.

 Are investors being rewarded for taking on the debt of companies that are on the edge of bankruptcy, a tiny 3.3% premium?
 Or that the State of Illinois at 3.1%?
 I think not.

 It is a global trend.

 These numbers indicate that there is a massive global capital glut.
 There is too much money chasing too few low-risk investments everywhere.
 Has the world suddenly become risk averse?
 Is inflation gone forever?
 Will deflation become a permanent aspect of our investing lives?
 Does the reach for yield know no bounds?

 It wasn’t supposed to be like this.

 Almost to a man, hedge fund managers everywhere were unloading debt instruments last year when ten-year yields peaked at 3.25%.
-They were looking for a year of rising interest rates (TLT), accelerating stock prices (QQQ), falling commodities (DBC), and dying emerging markets (EEM).
+They were looking for a year of rising interest rates (TLT), accelerating stock prices (QQQ), falling commodities (DBA), and dying emerging markets (EEM).
 Surging capital inflows were supposed to prompt the dollar (UUP) to take off like a rocket.